> About Us

 A Desire to Serve

-The idea for the Academy for College Excellence (ACE) was born in 1999 as founder Diego James Navarro sought to leave the high-tech industry for a more personally rewarding career.
+The idea for the Academy for College Excellence (ACE) was born in 1999 as founder Diego Navarro sought to leave the high-tech industry for a more personally rewarding career.
 He wanted to return to his roots as a community organizer, and help people transcend poverty through education.

 The Beginning